 Natural Heritage Areas (NHAs)

 A Natural Heritage Area (NHA) is the basic designation for wildlife under the Wildlife Amendment Act (2000).
 Sites are selected by having special scientific significance for one or more species; communities; habitats; landforms or geological features; or for a variety of natural attributes.
-Longford has 4 designated NHAs including Forthill and Mount Jessop Bogs.
+Longford has six designated NHAs.

 Special Areas of Conservation (SACs)

 Special Areas of Conservation (SAC) represent the prime wildlife areas in Ireland that are also considered extremely important from a European perspective.
 Their selection and designation occurs through the EU Habitats Directive (92.43/EEC).
 The selected sites have been identified as being of conservation importance in a European context, based on the habitats and species they support, including both plants and animals.
 The Directive has a number of Annexes:

 Annex I - Habitats listed on Annex I are those habitat types of community interest whose conservation requires the designation as a Special Area of Conservation.
 Irish habitats include raised bogs, active blanket bogs, turloughs, heaths, lakes and rivers, many of which are found in Longford.
 Some of these sites are known as priority habitats for which there is a particular obligation for protection.